icewind1991/files_notify_redis/README.md

 ## Multiple redis servers

-For scalability it's possible to setup a system using multiple redis server and/or multiple Nextcloud workers.
+For scalability, it is possible to set up a system using multiple redis server and/or multiple Nextcloud workers.

-Any number of Nextcloud workers can listen to the same redis instance for notifications and multiple redis instances can be used with at least one Nextcloud worker listening to each redis instance, this way the notify system can scale horizontally with the only limitation being the central Nextcloud database instance.
+Any number of Nextcloud workers can listen to the same redis instance for notifications and multiple redis instances can be used with at least one Nextcloud worker listening to each redis instance, this way the notify-system can scale horizontally with the only limitation being the central Nextcloud database instance.

 When a redis server different from the Nextcloud default one should be used, you can pass the `--host`, `--port` and `--password`